 • Run cross browser tests (Chromium, Firefox, WebKit)

-• Simulate real user actions like clicking buttons, filling forms, and navigating
+• Simulate real user actions like clicking buttons, filling forms, and navigating, allowing automated testing tools to efficiently simulate user interactions at scale

 • Integrate other tools for database checks and web service calls in the same language, JavaScript

 Below, our QA team designed and implemented automated tests to be able to quickly regression test an application before releasing it to a client.
-By using Playwright, we’re able to streamline our regression testing process, ensuring that new features don’t break existing functionality.
+By using Playwright, we’re able to streamline our regression testing process, ensuring that new features don’t break existing functionality and supporting the debugging process with detailed logs and early bug detection.
 As a result, we deliver higher-quality software faster—without compromising on stability.

 Automated Testing using Playwright